Lightstreamer/Lightstreamer-example-RSS-adapter-java/README.md

 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](https://lightstreamer.com/download/), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Make sure that Lightstreamer Server is not running.
-* Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-RSS-adapter-java/releases), unzip it, and copy the `RSSDemo` folder into the `adapters` folder of your Lightstreamer Server installation.
+* Get the `deploy.zip` file of the ["Release for Lightstreamer 7.3" release](https://github.com/Lightstreamer/Lightstreamer-example-RSS-adapter-java/releases), unzip it, and copy the `RSSDemo` folder into the `adapters` folder of your Lightstreamer Server installation.
 * [Optional] Customize the logging settings in log4j configuration file: `RSSDemo/classes/log4j2.xml`.
 * Launch Lightstreamer Server.
 * Test the Adapter, launching the [Lightstreamer - RSS News Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-RSS-client-javascript) listed in [Clients Using This Adapter](#client-using-this-adapter).